Mutti's Rote Grütze ~ Fruit Pudding Recipe

 Notes/Hints:

-- Use ripe berries, such as strawberries, red or black currants, raspberries, cherries, cranberries.
+black berries, red or black currants, cherries, or cranberries.

 * * * * *